 Many of the twenty-one million Americans diagnosed with a substance use disorder also struggle with one or more mental health conditions.
 Depending on the individual and their specific symptoms, they may be aware of only one diagnosis (or the other) before realizing they have a dual diagnosis.
 Statistics show nearly half of the individuals who seek addiction treatment also meet the diagnostic criteria for a mental health disorder.

-Dual diagnosis, also referred to as a co-occurring disorder, are closely connected.
-Although research does not clearly prove one causes the other, struggles with substance abuse or addiction can often lead to maladaptive coping mechanisms and symptoms of new or worsening mental health conditions.
-Those who struggle with an undiagnosed or even a diagnosed mental health disorder often abuse alcohol or drugs to reduce the intensity of the symptoms they experience.
+Dual diagnosis, also referred to as a co-occurring disorder, is closely connected.
+Although research does not prove one causes the other, struggles with substance abuse or addiction often lead to maladaptive coping mechanisms and symptoms of new or worsening mental health conditions.
+People who struggle with an undiagnosed or even a diagnosed mental health disorder often abuse alcohol or drugs to reduce the intensity of the symptoms they experience.
 Unfortunately, self-medicating in this way causes side effects, including new or worsening mental health symptoms.

 What Is Dual Diagnosis?